cbrauckmuller/helium/README.md

 	<body class="responsive">

-## SASS Variables
+## Sass Variables

-There are three SASS variables that will determine the makeup of your grid.
+There are three Sass variables that will determine the makeup of your grid.
 As with nearly every other variable in Helium, these are stored in `scss/config.scss`

 ### $page-width